Web · SaaS

 Map and list talk to each other.

-Planned vs Actual is a toggle, not an overlay.
+Planned versus Actual is a toggle, not an overlay.

-Three out of four stakeholders couldn’t immediately distinguish planned from actual when both lines appeared simultaneously.
-Replaced with a three-way toggle: Planned, Actual, Both.
+During stakeholder testing, three out of four people could not distinguish the planned route from the actual GPS track when both lines displayed at once.
+I replaced the always-on dual-line display with a three-way toggle: Planned, Actual, Both.

 Same question.
 Different answer.